Tender Red Flags: The Subtle Phrases That Cost You Marks

 Red flag: “All staff are fully trained.”

-Rewrite: “Monthly supervision; fortnightly for PBS roles/new starters; competence observed for medication and escalation; actions tracked on the governance log.”
+Rewrite: “Monthly supervision; fortnightly for new starters; competence observed for medication and escalation; actions tracked and re-checked next cycle.”

 5) PBS & Behaviours that Challenge